Iranian Revolution: Hostage crisis

 In late October 1979, the exiled and dying Shah was admitted into the United States for cancer treatment.
 In Iran there was an immediate outcry, and both Khomeini and leftist groups demanded the Shah's return to Iran for trial and execution.
 On 4 November 1979 youthful Islamists, calling themselves Muslim Student Followers of the Imam's Line, invaded the US embassy compound in Tehran and seized its staff.
-Revolutionaries were angry because of how the Shah had left Iran which spawned rumors of another U.S.–backed coup in Iran that would re-install him.
-The occupation was also intended as leverage to demand the return of the Shah to stand trial in exchange for the hostages, and depose Prime Minister Mehdi Bazargan, who they believed was plotting to normalize relations with the U.S. The students held 52 American diplomats hostage for 444 days, which played a role in helping to pass the constitution, suppressing moderates, and otherwise radicalising the revolution.
+Revolutionaries were angry because of how the Shah had left Iran which spawned rumors of another US–backed coup in Iran that would re-install him.
+The occupation was also intended as leverage to demand the return of the Shah to stand trial in exchange for the hostages, and depose Prime Minister Mehdi Bazargan, who they believed was plotting to normalize relations with the US.
+The students held 52 American diplomats hostage for 444 days, which played a role in helping to pass the constitution, suppressing moderates, and otherwise radicalising the revolution.

 Holding the hostages was very popular and continued even after the death of the Shah.
 As Khomeini explained to his future President Banisadr, "This action has many benefits. ...
 This has united our people.
 Our opponents do not dare act against us.
 We can put the constitution to the people's vote without difficulty ..."

-With great publicity the students released documents from the American embassy, which they labeled a "den of spies", showing that moderate Iranian leaders had met with U.S. officials (and didn't release similar evidence of high-ranking Islamists having done the same).
+With great publicity the students released documents from the American embassy, which they labeled a "den of spies", showing that moderate Iranian leaders had met with US officials (and did not release similar evidence of high-ranking Islamists having done the same).
 Among the casualties of the hostage crisis was Prime Minister Bazargan and his government, who resigned in November unable to enforce the government's order to release the hostages.

 The prestige of Khomeini and the hostage taking was further enhanced with the failure of a hostage rescue attempt, widely credited to divine intervention.

 The hostage crisis ended with the signing of the Algiers Accords in Algeria on 19 January 1981.
 The hostages were formally released to United States custody the following day, just minutes after Ronald Reagan was sworn in as the new American president.